 Public transportation to the museum is available through TriMet’s network of fully accessible bus and Max lines.
 The Museum entrance is located

 · 300 feet from the Art Museum stop on the NS and A Loop Streetcar Lines

 · 0.1 miles from the NS and B Loop Streetcar Lines stop at SW 11th and Jefferson

 · Approximately 500 feet from the 10th and Jefferson bus stop which serves lines 6, 38, 45, 55, 58, 68, 92, and 96.

 To find your best route and learn more about TriMet’s accessibility features, visit their website (http://www.trimet.org/access/index.htm).
 TriMet also offers the LIFT service (link: http://www.trimet.org/lift/liftguide.htm) for eligible people with disabilities who are unable to use the existing bus and light rail services.

 All museum galleries and event spaces are accessible via elevator.
 Please ask a Guest Services Associate to point out elevator locations on the Museum map when you arrive.

 Restrooms are located in the Belluschi building on the LL, 2nd, 3rd, and 4th floors.
 All restrooms are wheelchair accessible.
 All restrooms in the Mark Buildings event spaces are wheelchair accessible.

-The Whitsell Auditorium has 6 seating spaces which are wheelchair accessible, as well as 4-8 seats which can accommodate companions of persons with disabilities.
+The Whitsell Auditorium has 12 seating spaces and seats which are wheelchair accessible, as well as 8-12 seats which can accommodate companions of persons with disabilities.
 Please refer to our seating chart here to aid in planning your visit.